nadineproject/nadine/README.markdown

  - Many of the required python libraries come in source form and require a gcc to build/install.
    On OS X this means installing XCode.

- - If you are using a 32bit MySQL pythong will have problems because it defaults to running in 64 bit mode.
+ - If you are using a 32bit MySQL python will have problems because it defaults to running in 64 bit mode.
    The error will look like:  blah blah blah "mysql.so: mach-o, but wrong architecture" You'll need to get python running in 32 bit mode for this to work.
 Run the following: export VERSIONER_PYTHON_PREFER_32_BIT=yes

 ## License & Copyright

 Copyright 2010 Office Nomads LLC (http://www.officenomads.com/) Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.